 Just like you might expect, this field requires the customer to confirm their password.
 There is some built-in validation that ensures that the value typed into this field matches the value from the 'Password' field.

 Similar to the "Email address" field, this field allows your customer to register with a unique, valid phone number.
 For the customer to successfully submit the form, there must not already be a customer account created with the same phone number.
 This field has a built-in validation rule that requires the phone number to be valid, and you can add more validation rules if you'd like as well.
 Our app automatically sets this field's "Default country calling code" to your shop's location (e.g.

 United States (+1)), but you are able to change this setting if needed.

 Please note that you cannot set a Default value for the Phone number field.

 This is a single checkbox field with a pre-made field label that says "Subscribe to our newsletter".
-If this field is checked, then the app will automatically mark the customer as "Subscribed" to marketing in Shopify.
-If the field is not checked, the app will not mark the customer in Shopify.
-This field can also be used to allow existing customers to change their marketing preferences when they update their account.
+If this field is checked, then the app will automatically mark the customer as "Email subscribed" to marketing in Shopify.
+If the field is not checked, the app will not mark the customer as "Email subscribed" in Shopify.
+This field can also be used to allow existing customers to change their email marketing preferences when they update their account.

-This is especially useful if you're using another app for marketing, since most all marketing apps for Shopify rely on this particular field to determine if the customer can be sent emails and/or text messages (SMS).
+This is especially useful if you're using another app for email marketing, since most all marketing apps for Shopify rely on this particular field to determine if the customer has given consent to receive marketing emails.

-Similar to the "Accepts marketing" checkbox, this field is a single checkbox field with a pre-made field label that says "Exempt from taxes".
+Similar to the "Email marketing consent" checkbox, this field is a single checkbox field with a pre-made field label that says "Exempt from taxes".
 If your customer checks this box at registration, then they will automatically be marked as "tax exempt" in Shopify.